jasonfrowe/2600MultiCart/README.md

 19. Get your soldering iron and attach the Pico, sockets, diode and resistors.
 Place these components on the side marked `PicoMultiCart`.
 20. Now you have a choice.
 The dip-switch and reset-button can be placed facing either side of the PCB.
 I decided to have these components on the side that faces you when inserting the cart.
+21. Note: The resistor at R3 connects to the LED in the latest revision.
+Neither of these need to be populated at the moment.
+Once a cart is ready, the led will be used to indicate power.

 ### Play some games